prettydiff/share-file-systems/documentation/library_list.md

    - **[../lib/terminal/utilities/humanTime.ts](../lib/terminal/utilities/humanTime.ts)**                           - A utility to generate human readable time sequences.
    - **[../lib/terminal/utilities/lists.ts](../lib/terminal/utilities/lists.ts)**                                   - A utility for visually presenting lists of data to the terminal's console.
    - **[../lib/terminal/utilities/log.ts](../lib/terminal/utilities/log.ts)**                                       - A log utility for displaying multiple lines of text to the terminal.
-   - **[../lib/terminal/utilities/makeDir.ts](../lib/terminal/utilities/makeDir.ts)**                               - A utility for creating directories in the file system.
    - **[../lib/terminal/utilities/readFile.ts](../lib/terminal/utilities/readFile.ts)**                             - A utility to read files as text, if text, or as binary, if binary.
    - **[../lib/terminal/utilities/readStorage.ts](../lib/terminal/utilities/readStorage.ts)**                       - Reads all the storage files and returns a data structure to a callback
    - **[../lib/terminal/utilities/vars.ts](../lib/terminal/utilities/vars.ts)**                                     - Globally available variables for the terminal utility.